 Shorter: "The fact that I was there for a paycheck undermines your credibility."

 Again, Mike Stark is awfully civil and forgiving in the face of what I can see only as blistering, overweening arrogance.
 The response to his request for corrections was, with 1.5 exceptions, one long sneer couched in a few cautious, PR-aware phrases.
 The insults to his intelligence and love of the democratic process continue right on to the end, where Graham all but calls Stark a liar for implying that too few in the media wanted to talk about the whole "noose and stars-and-bars" thing, even though the former does not deign to provide the latter with even one example of a reporter bringing the subject up.
-Well, I for one can provide an example of
+Well, I for one can provide an example of someone who should have.

 (As an aside, I think we can all be reasonably sure that those were Republicans/libertarians/independent conservatives who coined the term "citizen journalist" -- I can't imagine any prominent liberals being so self-aggrandizing in labeling their analyses and searches for truth.
 I'd really like to hear the Malkin/Hewitt/Reynolds take on this little kerfuffle.)